 - Output key column name: Provide the Unique name for Output Key Column. key_Outis the default name.

 - Similarity score column name: Provide the Unique name for the similarity score column. _score is a value between 0 and 1.
-This will indicate the similarity of the input row to the canonical row.
+It will indicate the similarity of the input row to the canonical row.

 Here we selected the [SSIS Tutorials] database from SQL Server as our destination database and [Fuzzy Grouping Transformation Output] table as our destination table.